boba1000/RajskieDrzewo.pl/README.md

-###Description in English, Polish version above
+######Description in English, Polish version above

-RajskeDrzewo.pl is a website for searchung and ordering apples in a small wholesale amount (boxes).
+RajskeDrzewo.pl is a website for searching and ordering apples in a small wholesale amount (boxes).

 The project is publicly accessible, free and developed by the community.